Huddersfield Giants: 1970–1995: Decline and revival

-In 1995 the first team reached the final of the Second Division premiership competition at Old Trafford.
+1992–1994 Ground moves and the end of Fartown

+In August 1992, following a 36–12 win over Ryedale York in a Yorkshire cup tie, although no one knew it at the time, it was to be the final ever game at Fartown, watched by 1,619 people, the next week, Huddersfield would begin their 2 year stint at the home of Huddersfield Town, however, plans had already been put in place for both the town's professional clubs to groundshare.
+After the move from Fartown and the 2 seasons at Leeds Road, Huddersfield RLFC took a share in the new McAlpine Stadium (now known as John Smith's Stadium), Huddersfield RLFC's final game at Leeds Road saw Dewsbury inflict a 28–12 defeat on the Fartowners in a second division game on Thursday 21 April 1994.
+The new facility opened in August 1994, originally with just 2 stands completed and Huddersfield's first game at the new ground saw Barrow thumped 50–12 in front of a crowd of 4,300.
+Although the reserves and junior teams continued to play at the ground, it was to be the final professional game played at the famous old ground.

-1996–1998: Summer era and the first appearance of Giants
+1996–1998: Summer era and the addition of Giants

 In 1996, the first tier of British rugby league clubs played the inaugural Super League season and changed from a winter to a summer season.
 As the sport in Britain entered a new era it would be two years before Huddersfield rose again to the top level of the game.
 Ken Davy took over as chairman of Huddersfield and "Giants" was added to the team name.

 Steve Ferres took over as coach.
 Garry Schofield joined Huddersfield for a six-figure sum.
 Ken Davy's first trophy came in 1997 at Old Trafford, where Huddersfield beat Hull 18–0 in the Divisional Championship at Old Trafford.
-In 1998, due to the collapse of Paris St Germain the club was promoted to Super League despite only finishing second in the second division.
+In 1998, due to the collapse of Paris Saint-Germain the club was promoted to Super League despite only finishing second in the second division.
 After helping the Giants into Super League, Schofield took over the coaching reins replacing Steve Ferres with Huddersfield saying that they needed a full-time coaching staff.

-However, dark days continued, the team struggled to compete, winning only a handful of games.
+Huddersfield struggled to adapt to a return to top tier for the first time in 2 decades, struggles continued, the team struggled to compete, winning only a handful of games.
 Garry Schofield was removed as Huddersfield Giants' coach after 13 games, having picked up two wins.
 Schofield was replaced by his assistant Phil Veivers as caretaker coach.
 Schofield later successfully sued the club for unfair dismissal.
 It took Huddersfield's next three coaches more than 13 games to register two wins, with the club so far off the pace in their early Super League years.